-IPC was created as a spin-off from Lundin Petroleum AB and commenced trading in April 2017.
-Since that time, we focused on creating shareholder value by growing the asset base in South East Asia and Europe acquired in the spin-off and have successfully completed three asset and corporate acquisitions in Canada.
+IPC was created in early 2017.
+Since that time, we focused on creating shareholder value by growing the initial asset base in South East Asia and Europe and have successfully completed three asset and corporate acquisitions in Canada.
 In its work, the Compensation Committee of the Board (the "Compensation Committee") recognizes and reflects these changes in its compensation practices and in its discretion to ensure fairness.